RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Follow lines.md

 ## First steps

-The first task done was the image thresholding, just holding the red pixels of the line we have to track to make it easy to our formula one.
+The first task done was the image thresholding, just holding the red pixels of the line that has to be traced to make it easy to the formula one.

 ## First version

-Para el desarrollo de esta versión se ha utilizado un único controlador que mide la cantidad de píxeles que detecta una linea especifica de la imagen despues del tra
+For the development of this version, a single controller has been used that measures the amount of pixels of a specific line in the image(the image was already treated).
+It will decided the direction to turning the car in order to put it back on the line.
+It decided the angle of rotation using a simple formula, the number of pixels displcaces* constant k.

+If the formula one loses the reference line, it will go back until it finds it again.

 ### Lights improvements